cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

     Never use `--grace-period=0` in your failover simulation tests, as this might produce misleading results with your PostgreSQL cluster.
-A grace period of 0 guarantees that the pod is immediately removed from the Kubernetes API server, without guaranteeing that the PID 1 process of the `postgres` container (the instance manager) is shut down - contrary to what would happen in case of a real failure (e.g. unplug the power cord cable).
+A grace period of 0 guarantees that the pod is immediately removed from the Kubernetes API server, without first ensuring that the PID 1 process of the `postgres` container (the instance manager) is shut down - contrary to what would happen in case of a real failure (e.g. unplug the power cord cable or network partitioning).
-    As a result, the operator doesn't see the pod of the primary anymore, and triggers an automated failover promoting the most aligned standby without the guarantee that the primary had been shut down.
+    As a result, the operator doesn't see the pod of the primary anymore, and triggers a failover promoting the most aligned standby, without the guarantee that the primary had been shut down.